Dr. Natasha Tidwell

 Department of Psychology

-Natasha graduated from Lamar University in Beaumont, TX with a B.A. in Psychology.
-She joined Dr. Eastwick's lab while he was at Texas A&M, where she is currently a 5th year graduate student in the Social Psychology department.
+Natasha joined Dr. Eastwick's lab while he was at Texas A&M, earning her PhD in 2014.
+She is currently an assistant professor at Fort Lewis College.
 Broadly, Natasha's research interests revolve around the factors that predict initial romantic attraction and the adaptive benefits of being in a committed relationship with a partner.
 More specifically, her current research centers around the following topics:

 - Ovulation and attraction: Many researchers have found that women's ovulatory cycle phase predicts mating behavior and attraction preferences both for men and women.
 My research examines how these effects occur and whether the timeline of human evolution can generate predictions about when moderators of these effects will emerge (e.g., inter-group aggression, pair-bonding).